- Solar advice hub

 Yes, solar batteries can be installed outside in the UK.

-It’s usually preferable to put a solar battery in your loft or garage, but you can also have it installed outside, as this will ensure good air flow around your inverter.
+It’s usually preferable to put a solar battery in your garage or a cupboard under the stairs, but you can also have it installed outside, as this will ensure good air flow around your inverter.

 Batteries are usually somewhat resistant to the weather, but your installer should still set up protective measures, so that direct sunlight, hail, and other falling objects like branches can’t cause any damage, and so it can’t be stolen.